Mastercard-Gateway/gateway-android-sdk/README.md

 ## Initialize the Sample App

 To configure the sample app, open the *gradle.properties* file.
-There are three fields which must be completed in order for the sample app to run a test transaction.
+There are three fields which must be completed in order for the sample app to run a test payment.

 ```properties
 # TEST Gateway Merchant ID